awsdocs/amazon-eks-user-guide/doc_source/managed-node-update-behavior.md

 The setup phase has these steps:

-1. Creates a new Amazon EC2 launch template version for the Auto Scaling group that's associated with your node group\.
+1. It creates a new Amazon EC2 launch template version for the Auto Scaling group that's associated with your node group\.
 The new launch template version uses the target AMI or a custom launch template version for the update\.

-1. Updates the Auto Scaling group to use the latest launch template version\.
+1. It updates the Auto Scaling group to use the latest launch template version\.

-1. Determines the maximum quantity of nodes to upgrade in parallel using the `updateConfig` property for the node group\.
+1. It determines the maximum quantity of nodes to upgrade in parallel using the `updateConfig` property for the node group\.
 The maximum unavailable has a quota of 100 nodes\.
 The default value is one node\.
 For more information, see the [https://docs.aws.amazon.com/eks/latest/APIReference/API_UpdateNodegroupConfig.html#API_UpdateNodegroupConfig_RequestSyntax](https://docs.aws.amazon.com/eks/latest/APIReference/API_UpdateNodegroupConfig.html#API_UpdateNodegroupConfig_RequestSyntax) property in the *Amazon EKS API Reference*\.

 ## Scale up phase<a name="managed-node-update-scale-up"></a>